djjudas21/photodb-perl/docs/CONCEPTS.md

 When you take pictures, we recommend you take notes about your exposures using a smartphone app, a piece of paper, or what ever method suits you.
 Then you can enter the data into PhotoDB at a later date.
 Negatives are associated with films and inherit some of their properties from the film they belong to.

-Lenses are also associated with a lens, as on many cameras it is possible to change lens between exposures.
+Negatives are also associated with a lens, as on many cameras it is possible to change lens between exposures.

 ## Prints